OscarHagman/CI-CD_calculator/README.md

-# CI/CD calculator with tests
+# CI/CD calculator with tests using CirclCI